Our legal team provides advisory services to legal persons and individuals wishing to register any type of yachts under the Maltese Flag.

 With a strong maritime heritage, it has great facilities at the natural harbours it has and a very skilled and diligent group of workers in this industry.
 So not only is it well placed but is sufficiently equipped for dealing with boating activity, another reason to register your yacht in Malta.

 As well as being a respected and internationally-recognised jurisdiction, the country also has a number of positive attributes that set it apart from others as a good choice for yacht registration in Malta.
 Such as:

-- Low costs for vessel tonnage and registration and company formation
+- Low costs for tax tonnage and VAT Leasing;

-There only a few limitations in place for Maltese boat ownership and registration.
+2. There only a few limitations in place for Maltese yacht ownership and registration.

 Anyone, for instance, can own a boat in Malta, as long as they are an EU citizen or have a business registered in any member state of the EU.